Best TV series to watch on Netflix right now (June 2020) - TheNewsTrace

 The Stranger

-Following on from 2018’s Protected, that is the second collaboration between Netflix and bestselling thriller author Harlan Coben.
-It’s a classier, sturdier affair, albeit nonetheless full of unlikely twists and turns everytime you’re beginning to really feel comfy.
+Following on from 2018’s Safe, this is the second collaboration between Netflix and bestselling thriller writer Harlan Coben.
+It’s a classier, sturdier affair, albeit still crammed with unlikely twists and turns whenever you’re starting to feel comfortable.

-Richard Armitage holds it collectively because the comfortable upper-middle-class dad whose world is destroyed by – you guessed it – secrets and techniques, lies and even perhaps homicide.
+Richard Armitage holds it together as the comfy upper-middle-class dad whose world is destroyed by – you guessed it – secrets, lies and perhaps even murder.

-The present has an excellent solid together with Prepared Participant One’s Hannah John-Kamen, Siobhan Finneran, Jennifer Saunders, Shaun Dooley, Paul Kaye, Dervla Kirwan and Anthony Head that may maintain you guessing what it was all about till the very finish.
+The show has a great cast including Ready Player One’s Hannah John-Kamen, Siobhan Finneran, Jennifer Saunders, Shaun Dooley, Paul Kaye, Dervla Kirwan and Anthony Head that will keep you guessing what it was all about until the very end.

 Watch on Netflix